 For owners renting out their RVs, when it goes right (and it does most of the time), things are great.
 You’re making some extra money to put towards payments and you’re introducing newcomers into the wonderful world of the RV Lifestyle.

-But when it goes wrong, then things can get ugly quick.
+But when it goes wrong, then things can get ugly quickly.
 Here are some pitfalls that you should be aware of when deciding if you want to rent out your rig.